ENES-246DigitalElectronics/ENES247/lab1-mux/README.md

 *Are the truth tables the same or different?
 Why would Vivado do this?
 Is this a bug in Vivado?*

-*Can you make the one line of code mux into a 4 input, 2 select line, 1 output mux in one line?*
+*Do some tests modifying this project.
+Can you make the one line of code mux into a 4 input, 2 select line, 1 output mux in one line?*

-*What are the minimum lines of code necessary to create a 4 input, 2 select line, 1 output mux?*

 ## lab1_2_tb_mux2-1-2bitwide